 Discounts for 4H, FFA and junior poultry clubs (write the name of Chapter club, location/membership number).
-We offer specials and surplus deals on the catalog and website.
-We sometimes offer weekly specials on the web site.
+We offer specials and surplus deals in the catalog and website.
+We sometimes offer weekly specials on the website.
 Feed dealers/farm and ranch stores can set up a wholesale account.
 Pick up sales for Surplus dealers from June-July (arrangements made with Clifton or Jeff).
-We also send out exclusive deals/discounts to our customers who have signed up via website for our newsletters.
+We also send out exclusive deals/discounts to our customers who have signed up via the website for our newsletters.

 Basic Care Questions:

 When my birds are grown how much space do I need for their pen or coop?

 We recommend about 4 square feet for every standard or large fowl chicken and 2-3 square feet for every bantam or smaller breed chicken.

 My chickens are sick, where do I find information about common poultry diseases?